 Finnish 92% (official), Swedish 5.6% (official), other 2.4% (small Sami- and Russian-speaking minorities) (2003)

 time difference: UTC+2 (7 hours ahead of Washington, DC during Standard Time)

 daylight saving time: +1hr, begins last Sunday in March; ends last Sunday in October

 Note: Information on Finland was mainly sourced from CIA's World Factbook and may represent an American point of view.
 To learn more about Finland, please visit one of the links below.

-You are connecting from USA.
+You are connecting from United Kingdom.
 Since this is your first time connecting from this computer, your preferences have been setup using default template for your location.
 To change your preferences, click here.